KOSI: Lite Rock

-Adult Contemporary
+Adult contemporary

 By 2002, KOSI began adding more upbeat titles and soft-pop hits to the playlist, making the transition to a mainstream adult contemporary format aimed at young adults.
 In December 2002, KOSI and KEZW were sold to Entercom.

 KOSI continued airing soft rock and adult contemporary music in the early 2000s.
 KOSI jumped to number 1 in the ratings for Denver in 2006.

 From 2007 to 2011, KOSI aired the nationally syndicated call-in and request show, "Delilah" on weekday evenings.
 Delilah has since been replaced with local programming.

 On July 14, 2015, as part of a merger with Lincoln Financial Media, and to be in compliance with ownership caps and total market revenue limits, the Department of Justice required Entercom to spin off four Denver stations, KOSI, KYGO-FM, KKFN and KEPN, to Bonneville International in exchange for Bonneville's KSWD in Los Angeles (now KKLQ).
-This resulted in KOSI 101.1 and KEZW 1430 being separately owned for the first time.
+This resulted in KOSI and KEZW being separately owned for the first time.
 Both Bonneville and Entercom began operating their new clusters via Time Brokerage Agreements on July 17, 2015, until the transaction was consummated on November 24, 2015.

-Christmas music

-KOSI switches its format to all-Christmas music during the holiday season.
-The change generally takes place in early to mid-November and continues until midnight on December 25.
-At that point, the format goes back to adult contemporary with an occasional holiday song, although not specifically referring to Christmas. ("Let It Snow!
-Let It Snow!
-Let It Snow!, Jingle Bells and Winter Wonderland are among the titles heard.)

-In 2008, the Christmas music continued until December 27.
-In 2020, as a service to health care providers during the COVID-19 pandemic, the Christmas music continued until New Year's Eve at 7 pm.
-KOSI also sometimes flips to Christmas music for a couple of days in July for its "Christmas in July" special.